Anand6355/AI-Powered-Portable-ECG-Device/README.md

 The raw data undergoes digital filtering using a Butterworth filter, designed to suppress noise and artifacts while preserving the essential features of the ECG waveform.
 This filtering step enhances the quality and clarity of the ECG signal, preparing it for subsequent analysis.
-Subsequently, the Pan-Tompkins algorithm, a robust QRS detection algorithm, is applied to the filtered ECG signal.
+Subsequently, the algorithm, a robust QRS detection algorithm, is applied to the filtered ECG signal.
 This algorithm accurately identifies the QRS complexes, representing the electrical activity associated with ventricular depolarization, and extracts relevant time intervals crucial for cardiac assessment.